zen93/oren/README.md

 # Restaurant API

 This is an api that implements oren backend developer tests.
-It uses jsonwebtoken, express-validator to validate the request body.
-It is written in a model-controller-routes architecture.
+It is an express app with mongodb as the backend.
+The schemas can be found in models while business logic in controllers.
+Routes manages the exposed endpoints.
+It uses jsonwebtoken for login tokens, and express-validator to validate the request body.
+It is written in a model-controller architecture.

 ## Models
 The models available are: